 Looking at examples of bad design alongside counter-examples of good design is not only fun but also draws important lessons for designers.
 They highlight pitfalls for designers to avoid and let us understand how to translate design theories into solutions that work in the real world.
 Jared Spool, the American writer, researcher and usability expert, once said: “Good design, when it’s done well, becomes invisible.
 It’s only when it’s done poorly that we notice it.”
-So, let’s look at five examples of obviously bad designs, shine the light on how good design makes it work, and distil some lessons so we can all create great and invisible experiences for our users.
+So, let’s look at five examples of obviously bad designs, shine the light on how good design makes it work, and distill some lessons so we can all create great and invisible experiences for our users.

-1. Information overload
+1. Information Overload

 The Bad: Parking Signs in Los Angeles

 Parking signs in Los Angeles (LA) have been the epitome of information overload for decades.
-They’ve always been notoriously hard to understand, because the traffic rules are complex, resulting in the need to convey a lot of information in a small area.
+They’ve always been notoriously hard to understand because the traffic rules are complex, resulting in the need to convey a lot of information in a small area.

 How confusing are these signs?
 Traditionally, very—look at this example from the 2010s: